Echo Mountain Recording Puts Asheville On the Music Industry Map

 Something’s happening here.
 What it is ain’t exactly clear.

 The brick and stained glass 1926 former AME Methodist Church, just off Patton Avenue in downtown Asheville, is once again filled with music.
 Maybe a little different music at times from the gospel music that once happened here.
 But still, music from the soul.
 This inspired space is now home to Echo Mountain Recording where the art of creating is nurtured, celebrated, recorded and produced.

-Echo Mountain has become a very big deal, with artists recording in the studios including the Avett Brothers, Widespread Panic, Band of Horses, Steve Martin, the Steep Canyon Rangers, Dierks Bentley, T Bone Burnett and Zac Brown.
-A forthcoming collaboration between Iron and Wine and Ben Bridwell of Band of Horses was just completed.
+Echo Mountain has become a very big deal, with artists recording in the studios including the Avett Brothers, Widespread Panic, Band of Horses, Steve Martin, Steep Canyon Rangers, Dierks Bentley, T Bone Burnett and Zac Brown.
+"Kid-hop" artist and former Asheville resident Secret Agent 23 Skidoo recorded his Grammy-winning album there.
 And recently, the recording studio has been producing Stephen King audiobooks, proving beyond a shadow of a doubt they offer a full array of services using state-of-the-art equipment and nationally recognized engineers.

 The Appeal of Asheville Is Natural

 And Tomasin is the person who keeps all of the moving parts moving.
 “I go to Nashville regularly and to L.A. to meet with managers and musicians,” said Tomasin.
 “Asheville is a big selling point.
 Usually when I say I’m from Asheville, the typical response is ‘I love Asheville!’”

 “Artists also like to get out of their element,” she added.
 Dierks Bentley wanted to record here instead of the usual spots in Nashville because he wanted to be in a different environment.
 Smaller regional bands find the mountains inspiring, the food scene vibrant and, of course, there’s the beer.